Having a financial plan to prepare you for your retirement years is one thing, but what about the emotional transition to that “second career”?

 Preparing early

-"You need to start preparing emotionally right away,” says Tania Stephenson, Investment Specialist, Servus Credit Union and Credential Asset Management Inc..
+"You need to start preparing emotionally right away,” says Tania Stephenson, Financial Planner, Servus Credit Union and Aviso Wealth.
 “For many people, their work becomes their life, especially for those who are self-employed.
 We all need to figure out what our purpose is and know that when you retire from a career you still need something to get you up in the morning.”

 Your financial plan needs to be a “living thing,” Tania says.
 It needs to change with you as you navigate through life.
 She says she meets with her members at least once a year to update their financial plan.
 The emotional aspect of retirement planning runs in parallel.